-Pushing speed Pushing speed (1) (when the value This defines the this Speed is to piece due to in appropriate for Please refer to speed. for the pushing operation lee for the "Pushing force" is from 1 to 100).
-The movement speed during the pushing operation.
-If the poor high, it may cause damage to the actuator or work in the pushing operation.
-Therefore, enter a value within the range of the actuator.
-(Unit: mm/s) To the actuator manual for the appropriate range of the ining operation, this value is ignored.
+Pushing speed Pushing speed (1) Effective only for the pushing operation (when the value for the "Pushing force" is from 1 to 100).
+This defines the movement speed during the pushing operation.
+If this Speed is too high, it may cause damage to the actuator or work piece due to impacts.
+Therefore, enter a value within the range appropriate for the actuator.
+(Unit: mm/s) Please refer to the actuator manual for the appropriate range of the speed.
+For the positioning operation, this value is ignored.
 Moving force Moving force (1) The setting to define the maximum torque during the positioning operation.
 (Unit: %) Enter a value within the range appropriate for the actuator.
 (Unit: mm/s) Please refer to the actuator manual for the appropriate range of the speed.
-Area 1 AREA 1 Basic parameter "Stroke (-)" - "Stroke (+)" (Unit: mm) If the current po efine the conditions where "AREA" will turn ON. sition is within the range between Area1 and Area2, Area 2 AREA 2 Basic parameter "Stroke (-)" - "Stroke (+)" the "AREA" signal will turn ON.
-If Area1 > Area2, the alarm "Step Data ALM1" will be activated.
-(However, no alarm is generated if "Area1" = "Area2" = 0, the "AREA" signal will be OFF).
-The functions of this will be different between the pushing operation and the positioning operation.
-Positioning operation: Positioning range (Unit: mm) Pushing operation: Pushing distance (Unit: mm) Movement mode Details In position In position (1) Positioning operation This is the setting to define the conditions where "INP" will turn ON.
+Area 1 AREA 1 Basic parameter "Stroke (-)" - "Stroke (+)" The setting to do (Unit: mm) If the current po efine the conditions where "AREA" will turn ON.
+Area 2 AREA 2 Basic parameter "Stroke (-)" - "Stroke (+)" the "AREA" signal will turn ON.
+If Area1 &gt; Area2, the alarm "Step Data ALM1" will be activated.
+(However, no alarm is generated if "Area1" = "Area2" = 0, the " "AREA" signal will be OFF).
+The functions of this will be different between the pushing operation and the position Positioning op Pushing opera ing operation. eration: Positioning range (Unit: mm) tion: Pushing distance (Unit: mm) and the position Positioning op Pushing opera Movement mode eration: Positioning range (Unit: mm) tition: Pushing distance (Unit: mm) Details In position In position (1) and the position Positioning op Pushing opera Movement mode Positioning operation In the win be different between the pushing operation eration: Positioning range (Unit: mm) totion: Pushing distance (Unit: mm) Details This is the setting to define the conditions where "INP" will turn ON.
 When the actuator enters within this range from the target position, "INP" will turn ON.
 (It is not necessary to change this from the initial value).
 If it is required to receive a signal before the actuator completes the positioning operation, this value should be larger.
 "INP" will turn ON.
 Target position - in position ≤ actuator position ≤ target position + in position